magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 <ins>Actual results</ins>:

-The product with price 0 is sorted according to the original price.
+The product with price zero is sorted according to the original price.

 ## Apply the patch